-A well-organized governance structure is essential for effectively overseeing DAR's key recommendations during their implementation.
-This structure should ensure accountability, transparency, and responsiveness among the diverse group of stakeholders participating in the DAR

-Roadmap implementation.
-The DAR's governance structure as outlined below in Figure 12 Figure 12 aims to address these key criteria while enhancing coordination across the digital agriculture ecosystem.
+A well-organized governance framework is essential for effectively overseeing DAR's key recommendations during their implementation.
+This structure should ensure accountability, transparency, and responsiveness among the diverse group of stakeholders participating in the DAR Roadmap implementation.
+The DAR's governance structure as outlined below in Figure 11 aims to address these key criteria while enhancing coordination across the digital agriculture ecosystem.

-Figure 12: Proposed DAR Governance Structure
+Figure 11: Proposed DAR Governance Structure